jsenv/core/docs/exploring-server/exploring-server.md

 0
 ```

-The port server will listen to.
-0 means a random available port will be used.

 ### forcePort

+> When true, server will try to kill any process eventually using the port it wants to listen.

 If you don't pass this option, the default value will be: